What is an Ignition Interlock Device (IID)?

 offenses are required to have IIDs temporarily installed in their vehicles:

-- Blood alcohol content (BAC) of .18 or higher
+- A minimum blood alcohol content (BAC) of .18

 - Felony DUI

-- DUI causing serious bodily injury or death
+- DUI causing severe bodily injury or death

 - Vehicular homicide

-Furthermore, Nevada judges have the authority to impose IID requirements on
+Furthermore, Nevada judges have the authority to require IID installation

-occurs if the defendant has a past DUI conviction or a drinking problem.
+defendant has a past DUI conviction or alcohol addiction.

 How Long Do Nevada DUI Defendants Need to Keep an IID?